stoplightio/docs/articles/enterprise/components/exporter.md

 Be sure to customize any variables as needed to match your environment before starting the Exporter service.

-> Any changes to the Exporter configuration require a service restart in order
+> Any changes to the Exporter configuration requires a service restart in order
 > to take effect.

 ### Docker